darrenlooby/framer/README.md

 # framer

-origin = framer(); // returns the origin window object // No scope means no fetching
+// returns the origin window object

-origin = framer("inside"); // returns the origin window object and sets a scope name for this requesting frame (overwriting any current scope with that name)
+// No scope means no fetching a scope origin = framer();

-var directlyAbove = origin.above(); // or var directlyAbove = origin.above(0);
+// returns the origin window object and sets a scope name for this requesting frame (overwriting any current scope with that name) origin = framer("inside");

 var inside = origin.fetch("inside"); // returns the window object for the scope "inside"